 Soft Tissue release – Designed to stretch localised areas of tendons, fascia and muscles that are tight.
 The tissue and direction of its fibres will be identified, then the either active, passive or weight bearing technique will be applied.

-Your body will undergo trauma during a sports massage, and while it’s likely you will feel a bit sore for a few days, you may also feel cold, thirsty or tired as your body works to metabolize the waste products removed from the soft tissue.
-Drinking plenty of water and taking a warm bath will aid this process.
+Your body will undergo trauma during a sports massage, and while it’s likely you will feel a bit sore for a couple of days, you may also feel cold, thirsty or tired as your body works to metabolize the waste products removed from the soft tissue.
+Drinking plenty of water and taking a warm bath with Epsom Salts (available at reception) will aid this process.
 Those suffering from any viral infection are advised not to receive a sports massage whilst ill.
 A sports massage will stimulate the circulation and lymphatic system and can cause the virus to spread in the body.

 It usually takes 24-48 hours to feel the full effect of a sports massage after which you should feel comfortable, rejuvenated and refreshed.